Struggling with over smoked meat? Don’t we all sometimes? Today we’ll learn how to fix over smoked meat to make the best out of the worst situation.

 So save yourself some trouble and purchase a good quality meat thermometer to make sure you never over-smoke your meat.

 Wrong Wood Type: Did you know that the wood you’re using also has an impact on the smokiness of your meat?
-Wood types like pine, cedar, fir, or Cyprus can alter the flavor you want in your meat.
+Smoking wood types like pine, cedar, fir, or Cyprus can alter the flavor you want in your meat.
 So yes, you can go wrong with the wood.

 How To Avoid Over Smoking Meat